 With no prior experience or formal education, you can join a local company to develop your landscaping skills.

 However, don’t expect to this to be a job that pays $20 right away—you’ll have to work your way up the ladder for higher pay.
-You can be the manual labor, the foreman, the designer, etc.
+You can be the manual laborer, the foreman, the designer, etc.

-The beauty of landscaping is that it can be under the table job if that’s something that interests you.
+The beauty of the landscaping is that it can be under the table job if that’s something that interests you.

 Working with words can be a great way to expand your skills in multiple niche categories.
 As a freelancer, you can set your own hours, contracts, and find great clients to work with online.

 You may be paid per project, per word, or per hour, so your exact earnings can vary.

 However, the power to set your rates is in your hands, so just tell clients that’s what you charge!

 Advertise your services on a freelance website like Fiverr to start building a client base.

 Whether you want to walk dogs during the day, expand your technical online skills, or help people in a service-oriented role, find your dream side gig or switch careers by earning $20 an hour through a job you’ll love!